FynnFreyer/accord-rs/README.md

 # accord-rs

+The `accord-rs` library calculates a consensus sequence from reads that where aligned against a reference sequence.

 To bring something into accord (*/əˈkɔrd/*) is to make it agree or correspond.
-The `accord-rs` library calculates a consensus from reads that where aligned against a reference sequence.
+In German "Akkordarbeit" (piecework) is used to imply that something is done fast.

+**BEWARE**:
 This library is in the early alpha stage, and its API may be subject to change without notice.

 ## Python